cboujoukos/CostFree/NOTES.md

 Permission Problems.
 Having trouble authorizing users to be able to edit their reviews.
---My nested parameters are showing up incorrectly in the url. http://localhost:3000/activities/6/reviews/3/edit SHOULD be editing review with id of 3 and activity_id of 6, but it is the other way around
+XXXX--My nested parameters are showing up incorrectly in the url. http://localhost:3000/activities/6/reviews/3/edit SHOULD be editing review with id of 3 and activity_id of 6, but it is the other way around

 Eventually add Geocoder and include Google Map pins for activity locations.